Democracy dies in the dark.

 If you are blind with love, how are you going to be able to look before you leap?
 Best to dash forward and hope for the best.
 Anyway, divorce gets easier the third time around.

 Money doesn’t grow on trees.

 Money is the root of all evil.

-If money is in the roots, is it not possible that it can sprout leaves?
+If money is in the roots, is it not possible that it can also sprout as leaves?
 Evil or not, I would grab a few on my way to the store.

 Early bird gets the worm.

 Are you really losing if you don’t get a worm?
 If a bird is up early, why not get a table at Denny’s?
-Why settle for some slimy thing that has been crawling in the dirt the whole night?
+Why settle for something slimy that’s been crawling in the dirt?
 Get pancakes you dumb bird.

 Despite hazards, move forward.

 Lawrence Hall University

 Boldly, Happily, Faithfully!